Sarah is a Director of The Grove Practice, where she works with individual and couple clients, in a relational and engaging way.

 In 2014, Sarah attended the introductory prerequisite training module in Imago relationship therapy, facilitated by Harville Hendrix and Helen LaKelly Hunt, along with Sophie Slade.

-Sarah is also in training during the summer of 2015 as an equine-facilitated therapist – where the horse brings high-impact messages to the human client with slow release of tension and trauma.
+Sarah is a qualified equine-facilitated therapist – where the horse brings high-impact messages to the human client with slow release of relational tension or historical trauma.
 The horse is often the mirror of the client’s process or the medicine to heal old emotional wounds.
 There’s no riding involved, the sessions take place on the ground in an arena.
 Sarah’s equine practice is located in Wiltshire (between junctions 16 and 17 on the M4).
 Please contact her on 07973 368512 or firstname.lastname@example.org for further information.
 This equine-facilitated work can take place alongside or instead of therapy in the counselling room.

 For therapy funded by private health insurance, she is registered with many providers including Allianz, Aviva, BUPA, Cigna, PruHealth, Standard Life and WPA.
 Sarah sees The Grove’s clients at Wimpole Street in central London, W1.